minyez/readmanager/README.md

 - [x] sort items in manager instance by last modification time of books when loading
 - [x] support item searching of author, title or tags of book
 - [x] add short remarks for a book
+- [x] compatibility of showing CJK characters for presenter class
 - [ ] (!) non-interactive mode for unittest
-- [ ] compatibility of showing Chinese for presenter class
 - [ ] show all existing tags
 - [ ] marker for 3 most recent read
 - [ ] archive method of manager class